dalto135/react-portfolio/README.md

 HTML and CSS, Javascript, React

 ## Description
 A portfolio website designed to both provide my personal information and demonstrate various skills using HTML, CSS and React.
 For the displayed work, I have included various projects I have created that demonstrate various skills.
 Links to the deployed apps and github sites are available in this section.
+Site theme can be toggled between light and dark mode.

 ## Screenshots
 ![Screenshot 1](./src/assets/images/screenshot1.png)